andreasBerre/monsterbutikken/README.md

 The late developer completed the client side, and had just started the rest API's before becoming monster food - so we have a working front end, but the back end consists of the login handling and a few API stubs.

-After giving his bloody notes a quick clean you gather the following information:
+After giving his bloody notes a quick clean you gather the information below:

 ---------------------------------------

 ### The domain